alonitac/DevOpsMay22/exercises/aws_ex1.md

 ### Deploy the app in AWS

 10. As mentioned above, all services are running as a Docker containers.
-Implement the Dockerfiles of the Bot, Worker and Metric-sender service.
+Complete the Dockerfile of each service (except `lambda.Dockerfile` which is already implemented).
 12. Deploy the Worker service to an EC2 instance
     1. Create an Amazon Linux EC2 instance.
     2. Install Docker.
     3. Get your repo code there (install Git if needed).
-    4. Build the Worker image by (note that the build command should be run from the root directory of the repo):
+    4. Build the Worker image by (note that the build command should be run from the root directory of the repo, also note the `-f` option which helps when the `Dockefile` is located in a different dir than the build context):
        ```shell
        docker build -t worker:1.0 -f worker/Dockerfile .
        ```